NixImagery/NixImagery.github.io/about.md

 Before spending time in education, I held technical and commercial roles in military operations, aviation, IT, simulation and training.
 Trade certifications include Microsoft Certified Solutions Developer (MCSD).
 My ongoing interests include intelligent automation and the potential this has in teaching and learning.

 My professional designations include [Chartered Physicist (CPhys)](https://membership.iop.org/chartered-physicist-cphys), [Chartered Scientist (CSci)](https://sciencecouncil.org/scientists-science-technicians/which-professional-award-is-right-for-me/csci/), member of the Institute of Physics (MInstP) and member of the Royal Aeronautical Society (MRAeS).
-I am a [Fellow of the Royal Society of Arts](https://www.thersa.org/fellowship) and a member of [ScotlandIS](https://www.scotlandis.com/).
+I am a member of [ScotlandIS](https://www.scotlandis.com/).

 I am also a keen amateur photographer.
 You can see my photographs on a number of channels, including my own [niximagery](https://niximagery.com) website.